 Ehrlichiosis is most common in the southeastern and south central United States.
-It also occurs in Europe.
-Anaplasmosis occurs in the Northeast, mid-Atlantic states, upper Midwest and West Coast of the United States.
-These infections are most likely to develop between spring and late fall, when ticks are most active.
+Anaplasmosis occurs in the Northeast, mid-Atlantic states, upper Midwest, and West Coast of the United States.
+Anaplasmosis also occurs in Europe.
+Infection is spread to people through tick bites.
+Thus, these infections are most likely to develop between spring and late fall, when ticks are most active.

 A rash may develop on the torso, arms, and legs in some people with ehrlichiosis but is uncommon in people with anaplasmosis.
 Some people have no symptoms.